 Te Whare Tāwharau can also call upon the guidance and support of Tofilau Nina and her team at the Pacific Islands Centre to offer support if this is requested by you.
 We understand that this will be a traumatic time in your life and that it is easier to overcome when support networks are put into place.

 We recognise that intimate forms of violence disproportionately impact people with disability, impairment, and medical conditions.
-We also recognise that these impairments could provide barriers to support seeking, and so we strive to meet your specific needs and remove what barriers we can in order to offer you informed and caring support.
+We also recognise that these impairments could provide barriers to seeking support, and so we strive to meet your specific needs and remove what barriers we can in order to offer you informed and caring support.

-We acknowledge that persons with mental illness are disproportionally impacted by sexual violence, and that sexual violence can impact people with mental illness in unique ways.
+We acknowledge that persons with mental illness are disproportionally impacted by sexual violence.
 Mental illness can complicate the coping process, and pre-existing mental illness can also be compounded by experiencing sexual violence.

 You are not obligated to tell us about any pre-existing mental illness.
 However, if you feel it would be helpful and relevant to do so, we offer a safe and accepting space and will support you in accessing resources specific to your wants and needs.